olebeck/vita-parse-core/README.md

 ## Support

 Please join #vitasdk on freenode and contact xyz if something goes wrong.
+Please don't contact xyz about python3 version.